BjarniRunar/python-pgp_passtool/README.md

 # python-pgp_passtool: OpenPGP Passphrase Tool

-This is a library and a CLI tool for manipulating the passphrase and secret key encryption of a RFC4880 OpenPGP Transferable Private Key.
+This is a library and a CLI tool for manipulating the passphrase and secret key encryption of a RFC4880 OpenPGP Transferable Secret Key.

 ## Dependencies